 Village Chapel held its first worship

-services in 1949 when the building often referred to as "the little
+services in 1949.
+Often referred to as "the little white

-white church on McKinley Street" was located on a portion of the
+church on McKinley Street", was on a portion of the

 property now occupied by the Police Department.

 Originally the building was the Three

 Pines School and was located in the Township of Liberty

 New London.
 It became home to the Evangelical

 United Brethren Church before merging with the